Ayyoubzadeh/ESP32-Wiznet-W5500-Micropython/README.md

 # Micropython-ESP32-W5500 (Wiznet)
-Connect your ESP32 to W5500 (Wiznet) ethernet module.
+Connect your ESP32 to W5500 (Wiznet) ethernet module. and use Python requests as http client

 Hardware
 --------